Trivivium/devops-2k20/report/REPORT.md

 as it is a rather heavy-weight solution (i.e., entire operating system) in order to gain the same isolation Docker provides.

 ### Programming language & Runtime environment

-**.NET Core 3.1**

-*TODO - Write some about this choice and the value we expect from it*

-**C# 8.0**
-Early on we had to convert the existing system into a new programming language.
+Before starting the refactoring of the existing MiniTwit application we considered our options and interests of the group members in relation to the programming language we aimed to use.
+This of course had an impact on our choices of web application frameworks available to us.

-We had a short discussion about programming languages, and it was argued that C# was the language that most people would be able to write from the get go.
-We wanted to focus less on the development of the system, and rather on setting up DevOps tools and things in that regard, so picking a challenging language was not prioritized, rather something that would make the code itself somewhat easy to debug, seemed more sensible.
+We ended up using .NET Core 3.1 with C# as it was argued that it was the language that most of the group members would be able to write from the start.
+As mentioned a couple of times in previous sections we wanted to focus less on the development of the application and more on setting up the DevOps tools and processing related to it, so chosing a completely new, and thus challenging language wasn't a priority.

-**Evaluation**
-The team probably has varying opinions on the C# language, and some of use would probably have preferred somewhat that was more engaging or faster to write, however it got the job done, and it did make it easier to debug, leaving time for writing various tests.
+The choice of the C# naturally led us to the usage of the ASPNET Core web framework.
+This framework provides us with good documentation on authoring both server-rendered pages and REST APIs.
+For interaction with the database we decided to use an ORM rather than handwritten SQL statements for reasons regarding both security and speed of development.
+The choice of ORM ended on Entity Framework Core as it integrates very well with ASPNET Core, and has adapters to many different database giving us freedom in chosing our storage solution later.

 ### Testing
 **Unit tests: XUnit (C#)**